Diet and Nutrition

 As the population ages, there is an increasing occurrence of osteoporosis in Hong Kong.
 Many people think that only middle-aged and older adults need high calcium intake.
 In fact, adequate calcium intake is also important during childhood and adolescence to strengthen bones and reduce the risk of osteoporosis in the future.

-There are several types of mineral in human body in which calcium is of the highest content.
-99% of calcium is stored in bones and teeth, while the remaining 1% is stored in blood to help blood coagulation and muscle
+- There are several types of minerals in human body in which calcium is of the highest content.
+99% of calcium is stored in bones and teeth, while the remaining 1% is stored in blood to help blood coagulation and cardiac (heart) muscle contraction.

 Where can we obtain calcium?